sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

    check this using the Levene test option.

 .. [#]
-   Actually, thit is a bit of a lie.
+   Actually, this is a bit of a lie.
 ANOVAs can vary in other ways besides the ones I have discussed in this book.
 For instance, I have completely ignored the difference between fixed-effect models in which the levels of a factor are “fixed” by the experimenter or the